Taxes and shipping calculated at checkout

 His work is included in many museums and private collections and in several art books.
 Awards for his art include the Director’s Award and First Place Landscape Painting at the Arc International Salon in 2016; the Artists’ Choice Award at the Briscoe Western Art Museum’s Night of Artists and an Award of Merit at the Arc International Salon in 2015; and a Top 100 Award at Arts for the Parks and Award of Merit for Wildlife at the Bennington Center for the Arts’ Art of the Animal Kingdom exhibition in 2003.

-Nicholas Coleman is represented by J. N. Bartfield Galleries, New York City; Manitou Galleries, Santa Fe, New Mexico; and Meredith Long Gallery, Houston, Texas.
+Nicholas Coleman is represented by J. N. Bartfield Galleries, New York City; Manitou Galleries, Santa Fe, New Mexico; Maxwell Alexander Gallery, Los Angeles, California; Meredith Long Gallery, Houston, Texas; and Trailside Galleries–online.